Superreplication under Model Uncertainty in Discrete Time: Main Result

 As $f\in\bL^1$, this implies that $(H\sint S_T)^-\leq (f-x)^-\in \bL^1$.
 On the other hand, as in the proof of Lemma~\ref{le:fundLemma1}, we have $E_P[(H\sint S_T)^+]=E_P[(H\sint S_T)^-]$ for all $P\in\cP$, and so we deduce that $(H\sint S_T)^+\in \bL^1$ as well.
 As a result, we have that $H\sint S_T\in \bC$.
 Now let $\ell\in\Pi$; then positivity and the defining properties of $\Pi$ yield that

 which proves the desired inequality.

 We turn to the inequality ``$\geq$'' in~\eqref{eq:dualityWeak} and the existence of an optimal superreplicating strategy.
 Let $x:=\sup_{\ell\in \Pi} \ell(f)\in (-\infty,\infty]$.
 If $x=+\infty$, nothing remains to be shown, so we may assume that $x$ is finite and show that $f\in x+\bC$ (which immediately yields both the inequality and the existence).

+We first consider the case where $f$ is uniformly bounded from above.
 Suppose for contradiction that $f\notin x+\bC$.
 Since the convex cone $\bC$ is closed in $\bL^1$ by Corollary~\ref{co:closednessWeak}, the Hahn-Banach theorem yields a continuous functional $\ell: \bL^1\to\R$ such that

-In fact, since $\bC$ is a cone containing zero, $\sup_{W\in\fC} \ell(W)<\infty$ implies that
+In fact, since $\bC$ is a cone containing zero, $\sup_{W\in\bC} \ell(W)<\infty$ implies that

 and in particular~\eqref{eq:separationWeak} states that